 - The University supports the practice of mentoring and this can be arranged individually or with help from your Head of Department.

 - A Women in Leadership program is available for level C and D staff.

 The University offers generous parental leave provisions and a return to work bonus following maternity leave.
 Further information is available here.
 The University also offers the Melbourne Research Fellowship (Career Interruption) to help researchers re-establish their career after carer, parental or other prolonged periods of absence.

 The ARC and NHMRC both offer early career researcher fellowships and the NHMRC also offers career development fellowships.
 Both funding bodies have policies that take into account career interruptions when applying for these grants.

 Women are highly underrepresented as recipients of the higher level awards for many scientific societies and often this is due to a dearth of female applicants.
 By contrast, there is no shortage of applications for the L’Oreal prize, which specifically targets women in science.

 The Australian Academy of Science offers two Australian-based prizes for women in sciences:

 - The Nancy Millis Medal for Women in Science is open to mid-career researchers in the natural sciences.

 - The Dorothy Hill Award, valued at $3,000, is open to early career female researchers in earth science.

-In 2016, Prof Tilley will establish a new prize for women in science, named the Georgina Sweet Award for Women in Quantitative Biomedical Science.
+In 2016, Profess Tilley established a new prize for women in science, the Georgina Sweet Award for Women in Quantitative Biomedical Science.
 This award, valued at $25,000 is open to mid-career female researchers in quantitative biomedical science.